katerina-tziala/phonebook_app/src/README.md

 1. Deploy the *PhoneBook API* on **Heroku**, according to the instructions on the **Step C: Deploy the Backend of the App** section in the [**README_DEPLOYMENT**](https://github.com/katerina-tziala/phonebook_app/blob/master/README_DEPLOYMENT.md) file located in the root directory of this repository, (if you haven't done it already).

-2. Make sure that all the dependencies of the frontend side of the *PhoneBook App*  are installed.
+2. Make sure that all the dependencies of the frontend side of the *PhoneBook App* are installed (frontend directory).

 3. Make sure that the *proxy* in the **package.json** file is defined as: